mattermost/mattermost/doc/integrations/webhooks/Incoming-Webhooks.md

 ### Slack Compatibility

 Mattermost makes it easy to take integrations written for Slack's proprietary JSON payload format and repurpose them to become Mattermost integrations.
+For example:

-#### Example: Connecting Mattermost to GitLab using Slack UI
+#### Connecting Mattermost to GitLab using Slack UI

 GitLab is the leading open-source alternative to GitHub and offers built-in integrations with Slack.
 Rather than having to change code to support Mattermost, users can add Mattermost webhooks directly into the interface for Slack.